neuronflow/BraTS-Toolkit/README.md

 ## Installation
-To install the most up to date version from the master branch please use the following pip install command:
+To install the most up-to-date version from the master branch, please use the following pip install command:
 ```
 pip install BraTS-Toolkit
 ```